 Given the demand for on-the-go products shifts throughout the day from breakfast to lunch and dinner, stores need to find ways to stock and merchandise a large number of items in often limited shelf space.
-Solutions such as shelf trays used on flat or angled shelves adaptable to different packaging formats are perfect for products that require refrigeration and have often shorter shelf lives.
+Solutions such as shelf trays and glide mats used on flat or angled shelves adaptable to different packaging formats are perfect for products that require refrigeration and have often shorter shelf lives.
 Pusher functionalities are also effective, encouraging shoppers to choose products from the front of the shelf which helps to control expiry dates.
 Chillers with rotating shelves enable quick and efficient restocking whilst keeping products front-faced at all times.

 HL's offers several solutions for on-the-go products.
 To find out more, please browse our products.